ccdxc/sw/nic/README.md

     constructor can't do
   * if class instantiation fails in the middle (some buffers are allocated but some other failed), we can back off and unitialize cleanly
+* Implement a destroy() method as well for every class
 * Don't use malloc()/calloc() anywhere, instead use HAL_MALLOC instead
    * we may endup overloading new operator eventually to track allocs and frees to pin point mem leaks